premvaidya/Plants_Health/README.md

-readme_content = """# Plant Disease Recognition System 🌿🔬
+# Plant Disease Recognition System 🌿🔬

 An end-to-end deep learning project for automatic plant disease detection using leaf images.
 Built with a custom Convolutional Neural Network (CNN) and a Streamlit web interface.